polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/03 - License terms.md

 _"commercial license"_ every now and then, unless you have already obtained one.
-Unless you somehow have legally acquired the right to use Phosphorus Five in proprietary (Closed Source) software - Then you are __not legally allowed to create closed source software, and you must distribute your source code, to anyone simply visiting your website or app__!
+Unless you somehow have legally acquired the right to use Phosphorus Five in proprietary (Closed Source) software - Then you are __not legally allowed to create closed source software, and you must distribute your source code, to anyone simply visiting your website or app if they request it__!

 Of course, the fix for the above, if you are uncertain about your legal status in these regards, is to simply purchase a commercial license.
-This will also give you _"extended support and rights"_ in other regards.
+This will also give you _"extended support"_, in addition to access to a backup module that allows you to easily create backups of your system.

+**Notice**, if you don't have a valid proprietary license, a small widget will be automatically added to all of your pages, in the bottom right corner, which is displayed for all non-root accounts, informing them about their rights in regards to the source code of the system.
+Purchasing a valid proprietary license removes this link, and also prevents the system from asking you about purchasing a license.

 ### The license terms